A ‘night worker’ is classified as someone who regularly works at least three hours at night between the hours of 11pm – 6am.

 - Give recommendations to an employer regarding any adjustments that may be needed to protect the employee

-Book your Night Workers Medical Assessment or get in touch with our experts to find out more information.
+Book your Night Workers Assessment or get in touch with our experts to find out more information about our health services.

 Other medical services we can provide